-One ongoing trial, MagnetisMM-3 (N =187), met the inclusion criteria for the systematic review conducted by the sponsor.
-The objective of MagnetisMM-3 was to assess the efficacy and safety of elranatamab 76 mg, subcutaneous injection, in adults with RRMM.
-The trial enrolled adults who did (Cohort B) or did not (Cohort A) have previous experience with BCMA-directed treatment, were disease refractory to at least one proteasome inhibitor, one immunomodulatory drug, and one anti-CD38 antibody, and were disease relapsed or refractory to their last antimyeloma regimen.
-Patients had an ECOG performance status of less than or equal to 2, and adequate bone marrow, hepatic and renal functions.
-The 2 non-comparative cohorts were analyzed separately.
-Patients received elranatamab 76 mg, subcutaneous injection, once a week on a 28-day cycle with a two step-up priming dose regimen of 12 mg on day 1 and 32 mg on day 4 during the first week.
-Patients who received once a week dosing for at least six cycles and achieved a partial response or better persisting for at least 2 months had their dosing interval changed to once every 2 weeks.
-The outcomes relevant to the CADTH review included the primary outcome of ORR by blinded independent central review (BICR) per International Myeloma Working Group (IMWG) criteria, and secondary outcomes of progression-free survival (PFS), overall survival (OS), complete response rate (CRR), duration of response, and safety.
+One ongoing trial, MagnetisMM-3 (N = 187), met the inclusion criteria for the systematic review conducted by the sponsor.
+The objective of MagnetisMM-3 was to assess the efficacy and safety of elranatamab 76 mg, subcutaneous injection, in adults with r/r MM.
+The trial enrolled adults who did (cohort B) or did not (cohort A) have previous experience with BCMA-directed treatment; whose disease was refractory to at least 1 proteasome inhibitor, 1 immunomodulatory drug, and 1 anti-CD38 antibody; and whose disease was relapsed or refractory to their last antimyeloma regimen.
+Patients had an Eastern Cooperative Oncology Group (ECOG) performance status of less than or equal to 2, and adequate bone marrow, hepatic, and renal functions.
+The 2 noncomparative cohorts were analyzed separately.
+Patients received elranatamab 76 mg, subcutaneous injection, once a week on a 28-day cycle with a 2 step-up priming dose regimen of 12 mg on day 1 and 32 mg on day 4 during the first week.
+Patients who received once a week dosing for at least 6 cycles and achieved a partial response or better persisting for at least 2 months had their dosing interval changed to once every 2 weeks.
+The outcomes relevant to this review included the primary outcome of ORR by blinded independent central review (BICR) per IMWG criteria, and secondary outcomes of PFS, OS, complete response rate (CRR), duration of response (DOR), and safety.
 HRQoL via European Organization for Research and Treatment of Cancer Quality of Life Multiple Myeloma Questionnaire (EORTC QLQ-MY20) was included as an exploratory outcome.
 The trial population was predominately white (62%), with similar proportion of male and female patients who had a mean age of 67 years.
-Most patients had a ECOG performance-status score of 1 (59%) and 0 (35%), indicating good overall performance, R-ISS disease stage of II (57%), standard cytogenetic risk (67%), and prior stem cell transplant (75%).
-Patients had received an average of 6 prior lines of therapy, and 46% had penta-drug refractory disease (refractory to at least 2 proteasome inhibitors, 2 immunomodulatory drugs and 1 anti-CD38 antibody).
+Most patients had a ECOG performance status score of 1 (59%) and 0 (35%), indicating good overall performance, Revised International Staging System (R-ISS) disease stage of II (57%), standard cytogenetic risk (67%), and prior stem cell transplant (75%).
+Patients had received an average of 6 prior lines of therapy, and 46% had penta-drug refractory disease (refractory to at least 2 proteasome inhibitors, 2 immunomodulatory drugs, and 1 anti-CD38 antibody).